pawelos231/Minimalistic_Backend_Framework/README.md

 ## About game

-Due to the fact that this framework was mainly created for one of my games, here are some technologies that i used alongside my framework to communicate with my client Arkanoid game:
+Due to the fact that this framework was mainly created for one of my games, it probably will be extracted to different repository in the future

-- typescript
-- sql database

-For authorization i used my own solution instead of relying on providers

-If you want to contribute, just do pull request